BCI-ECS-sapienza/Echo-chamber_COVID-19_edition/Word2vec/README.md

 **Steps**:
 1. Remove all duplicates and null text values in the data
-2. Clean data with the elimination of the emoticons, URLs and hashtag
+2. Remove emoticons, URLs and hashtag
 3. Remove stop words and alphanumerical words, apply lower-casing, remove punctuation and extra white spaces.
 4. Remove resulting empty rows